-8 Proposing a concrete instance: Double-AES
+9 Proposing a concrete instance: Double-AES

 The aim of this section is to propose a concrete instance that would motivate cryptanalysis on these constructions.
-For this, we propose some variants that claim the same quantum security as the Saturnin block cipher $[CDL^+20]$, that was conceived with the objective of proposing resistance against quantum-attackers.
+For this, we propose some variants that claim the same quantum security as the Saturnin block-cipher [CDL+20], that was conceived with the objective of proposing resistance against quantum-attackers.
 In particular, we also claim that:

-There exists no quantum attack in the single-key setting with $T^2/p < 2^{224}$, where T is the time complexity and p the success probability.
-We do not provide security against related-key superposition attacks (as is the case of all known block ciphers).
+There exists no quantum attack in the single-key setting with $T^2/p < 2^{224}$, where T is the time complexity, p the success probability and the query complexity is included in the time complexity.
+We do not provide security against related-key superposition attacks (as is the case of all known block-ciphers).

-Therefore, in this section we propose a concrete construction based on AES-128 [DR00], showing how to use 256-bit keys and domain extensions in the different blocks, and proposing several possible variants depending on how many AES rounds are considered in each block, and we announce their corresponding (quantum) security claims.
-We have chosen the AES-128 block cipher to profit from it's large amount of cryptanalysis on reduced round versions, that will simplify analyzing the instantiation of the new construction.
+Therefore, in this section we propose a concrete construction based on AES-128 [DR00], doubling the key and the state size.
+We show how to use domain extensions in the different blocks, and propose several possible variants depending on how many AES rounds are considered in each block.
+We have chosen the AES-128 block-cipher to benefit from the large amount of cryptanalysis on reduced round versions, that will simplify analysing the instantiation of the new construction.
 We also briefly describe the best attacks we have found so far in these family of constructions.
-As we will see, these attacks motivated us to include the last MC transformation on each block cipher call, but on the two ones from the final layer.
-A brief description of AES-128 and of the best known attacks on it can be found in section D.
+As we will see, these results motivated us to consider including the last MC transformation on each block-cipher call.
+A brief description of AES-128 and of the best known attacks on it can be found in section E. We estimate and compare implementation performances in section 9.5.